Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ### **8.3 Language and Scripts**

-- **JavaScript:** The JavaScript used within the source-code assists with specific functionalities (e.g. Navigation Menu, Scroll button, and Icons).
-The scripts have been sourced from the following sites:
+**JavaScript:** The JavaScript used within coding scripts assist with specific functionalities (e.g. Navigation Menu, Scroll button, and Icons).
+The some of the scripts used in the source-code for the Ba Mi Soro site has been sourced from the following sites:

 - Font Awesome: https://kit.fontawesome.com/1699136767.js

 - bodymovin: https://cdnjs.cloudflare.com/ajax/libs/bodymovin/5.7.11/lottie.min.js

-Similarly, The jQuery used within the source-code assists with specific functionalities as mentioned earlier.
+Similarly, the jQuery used within the source-code assists with specific functionalities as mentioned earlier.
 The script has been sourced from jQuery.com.
-A direct reference to how to use the jQuery in source-code can be found in the References section [below](#10-References):
+A direct reference to how to use the jQuery link can be found in the References section [below](#10-References):

 - Jquery.com: https://code.jquery.com/jquery-3.6.0.min.js